Information about corona

 In contrast to teleworking, leave of absence can only be granted if the employee is otherwise unable to provide care despite having exhausted all possibilities.
 It is also possible to grant leave of absence only on an hourly or daily basis.

 In all the above cases, please contact the Human Resources Department at the following e-mail address: email@example.com.

 Homeoffice and subsidiary release from work will also be granted until further notice if this is absolutely necessary to care for a relative in need of care and the care is not otherwise possible.
 The need for care must be specifically stated.

 If you as an employee do not have a transponder or a key for the outside door of your area, please contact the key management in building A (room 1012).
-The key management can be reached via the barrier-free entrance at building A from Monday to Thursday from 07:30 to 15:30 and on Friday from 07:30 to 11:00.
-If you have any other problems regarding access to your building, you can contact the key management by telephone at 0821 598-5036.
+It is staffed during its regular offic hours: Monday, Wednesday and Friday, 8:00 – 10:00 (accessible via the barrier-free entrance at building A ).
+Collection of keys outside the opening hours is only possible after prior arrangement by telephone..

 Information about the at-risk regions can be found on the Robert Koch Institute website:

 Information about the symptoms of an infection, preventative measures and the current situation in Bavaria are available on the website of the Bavarian Office for Health and Food Safety (LGL):https://www.lgl.bayern.de/gesundheit/infektionsschutz/infektionskrankheiten_a_z/coronavirus/faq.htm

 Current travel warnings can be found on the Federal Foreign Office website: